Texacate/Visual-RetroPie-Control-Maps/README.md

 # Visual-RetroPie-Control-Maps
 Displaying a visual map or legend of how the in-game actions are mapped to the hardware control on my RetroPie cabinet

 Virtually every original arcade cabinet had a unique control layout, with different numbers of buttons.
-MAME cabinets are already a design compromise with buttons going used in many games.
+MAME cabinets are already a design compromise with buttons going unused in many games.
 I wanted an easy way to remind myself what buttons cause what action, in any given arcade game.

 The software consist of three main components